Want to Kill Young Workers’ Motivation and Drive? Utter These 4 Words

 The ambition and even impatience of young workers can be a vital competitive advantage to organizations who know how to harness it.
 We need young employees to remain passionately engaged so we can cultivate them into the tenured contributors who will become the bedrock of our organizations.
 The first step is to rid your vocabulary of those four small words.
 And we’re never too young – or old – to do that.

-This entry was posted in Leadership Matters and tagged competitive advantage, development, effort, Employees, growth, leadership, learning, manager, motivation, responsibility, youth.
+This entry was posted in Career Matters, Leadership Matters and tagged competitive advantage, development, effort, Employees, growth, leadership, learning, manager, motivation, responsibility, youth.
 Bookmark the permalink.